 Sulfur is popular with mineral collectors due to its yellow color and crystalline shapes.
 The spelling of sulfur varies around the world, with "sulphur" predominant in the United Kingdom, Hong Kong, India, South Africa and Australia.
 However, many scientific societies including the IUPAC (International Union of Pure and Applied Chemistry) and the Royal Society of Chemistry Nomenclature Committee have adopted the spelling of "sulfur" in the 1990's and it is now considered the official spelling.2

-Most grades of powdered or micronized sulfur have an average bulk density of 45 lb/cu ft (720.83 kg/cu m).3 In granular form, the average bulk density is closer to 70 lb/cu ft (1121.29 kg/cu m).The main challenges to conveying sulfur are the corrosiveness of the element and
+Most grades of powdered or micronized sulfur have an average bulk density of 45 lb/cu ft (720.83 kg/cu m).3 In granular form, the average bulk density is closer to 70 lb/cu ft (1121.29 kg/cu m).The main challenges to conveying sulfur are the corrosiveness of the element and the risk of explosion and fire.
+Sulfur dust suspended in air ignites easily, and

 Sulfur can be abrasive as well as corrosive, so care must be taken to use equipment that can withstand prolonged exposure to sulfur.
 If the sulfur is being pneumatically conveyed into a processing system, the blower used to move this material through the air line must be sized to meet the demands of system.
 The use of 316 grade stainless steel is usually recommended for any equipment that is exposed to sulfur.